TysonStanley/tidyfast/README.md

      names_to = "week",
      values_to = "rank"
   )
-#> Warning in melt.data.table(data = dt_, id.vars = id_vars, measure.vars =
+#> Warning in melt.data.table(data = dt_, id.vars = id_vars, measure.vars = cols, :
-#> cols, : 'measure.vars' [wk1, wk2, wk3, wk4, ...] are not all of the same
+#> 'measure.vars' [wk1, wk2, wk3, wk4, ...] are not all of the same type.
+By
-#> type.
-By order of hierarchy, the molten data value column will be of type
+#> order of hierarchy, the molten data value column will be of type 'double'.
+All
-#> 'double'.
-All measure variables not of type 'double' will be coerced too.
+#> measure variables not of type 'double' will be coerced too.
+Check DETAILS in ?
-#> Check DETAILS in ?melt.data.table for more on coercion.
+#> melt.data.table for more on coercion.
 longer
 #>                  artist                   track date.entered week rank
 #>     1:            2 Pac Baby Don't Cry (Keep...
 2000-02-26  wk1   87